cosmic-shovel/spader/README.md

 * Package your extension for distribution.

 # Developer Guidance
-Testing the code without building: ruby -Ilib bin/spader
+Testing the code without building and installing the gem: ruby -Ilib bin/spader

 # Rendering
 Spader provides a Rails-esque views/partials rendering pipeline for HTML, JS, and CSS templates.
 All of these filetypes support embedded Ruby via ERB, and CSS files are also run through a SASS parser *after* ERB.

 Views are in the respective html/js/scss directories, and do not begin with an underscore.
-These are all rendered during the build process.
+These are all rendered automatically during the build process.
 Partials are in the same directories but begin with underscores, and are not rendered unless included (via SASS "@import" or Ruby "render()").